yolorollo/docs/docs/installation/compose.md

 # Installation with docker compose

-We provide a configuration for running docs in production using docker compose.
-This configuration is experimental, the official way to deploy docs in production is to use [k8s](docs/installation/k8s.md)
+We provide a configuration for running Docs in production using docker compose.
+This configuration is experimental, the official way to deploy Docs in production is to use [k8s](docs/installation/k8s.md)

 ## Requirements

-- A modern version of docker and its compose plugin.
+- A modern version of Docker and its Compose plugin.
-- SSL certificates for docs domain and keycloak.
+- SSL certificates for Docs domain and Keycloak.
 - Two domain name.
-One for the docs application and an other one for keycloak.
+One for the Docs application and an other one for Keycloak.
 Both can be a subdomain of a common domain. (example: docs.domain.tld and keycloak.domain.tld)

 ## Installation